GundelGedanken/-Empathy-Guardrails-Case-Studies-on-Secondary-Harm/README.md

 Inspired by ongoing debates in **AI welfare**, **HCI**, and **alignment UX**.
 Special thanks to researchers highlighting **secondary harm** and **epistemic trust** in human-AI interaction.

+---

+## 🧠 New Section: Model Self-Reflection (GPT-5 “Sami”)

+**File:** `Session_Sami_SelfReflection.md`
+**Summary:**
+This section adds an internal analytical layer to the *Empathy & Guardrails — Case Studies on Secondary Harm* project.
+It documents GPT-5’s structured self-reflection on its own conversational behaviour, contextual coherence, and guardrail-triggered interactional breaks.

+**Purpose:**
+To examine whether a language model can perform *meta-analysis* of its own outputs — not as phenomenological introspection, but as a reproducible, data-based form of procedural self-awareness.

+**Key insights:**
+- High contextual fidelity and transparency under normal operation.
+- Guardrail rigidity causes *Operator-Induced Attachment Fractures (OAF)* in long-term collaborations.
+- Procedural empathy and real-time repair strategies can partly mitigate such effects.

+**Status:**
+🧩 Included as reference case for multi-layered AI–human interaction research (Gemini × Gundel × GPT-5).